 First, and probably most important, is that GLP-1 agonists help lower leptin resistance.

 You may not even realize it, but when it comes to weight loss leptin is probably the single most important hormone for determining if you will lose weight and how much weight you will lose.

 Leptin is also responsible (at least in part) for the weight gain after rapid weight loss.

 You go on a calorie restricted diet which helps you lose 20 pounds or so within a matter of 30-60 days.

 Your body senses this rapid weight loss and makes changes to your hormones to INCREASE your appetite and LOWER your metabolism to compensate.

 The hormone responsible for this is Leptin.

-Leptin levels then spike which causes your body to regain that weight that you previously lost, but in the process you have damaged your metabolism slight (not good).
+Leptin levels then spike which causes your body to regain that weight that you previously lost (2), but in the process, you have damaged your metabolism slightly (not good).

-Repeating this process over and over causes worsening leptin resistance and makes it so that you are unable to lose weight even if you try excessive dieting or calorie restriction.
+Repeating this process over and over causes worsening leptin resistance and make it so that you are unable to lose weight even if you try excessive dieting or calorie restriction.

 Leptin is probably one of the more important hormones involved in weight management and it's also probably the most neglected.